Call for Help

 Know the dynamics of domestic violence and how larger social forces, such as sexism, homophobia and gender inequalities lead to domestic violence.
 Understand that gender-based violence can happen in any relationship.

-If you think a friend, family member or other loved one is abusing his or her partner, don't look the other way.
-If you don't feel comfortable intervening yourself, consult a counselor or domestic violence professional.
-Whatever you do, DON'T REMAIN SILENT!
+Think a friend, family member or other loved one is abusing his or her partner?
+Don't look the other way.
+Intervening can be uncomfortable or dangerous, but the option to consult a counselor or domestic violence professional is always available.
+No matter what, DON'T REMAIN SILENT!

 Demonstrate non-violence and encourage others to do so, especially young boys.
 Avoid sexist magazines, music, movies and other media.
 Don't tolerate violent behavior of any kind in others and encourage equality whenever possible.